Resolution estimation for electron tomography

 The menu should pop up on the right.

-- Choose the filename for the image you would like to try this with (a test image is included here).
+- Open the image you would like to try this with and choose it from the dropdown menu (a test image is included here).

 - Specify the pixel size in physical units.
 The test image pixel size is 3 nm.